kodexArg/raspberry-pi-temperature-to-telegram/README.md

 # raspberry-temp-humi
-This application injects temperature and humidity from the DHT11 sensor installed on a Raspberry PII to a mariadb database hosted on the same raspberry pi.
+This application injects temperature and humidity from the DHT11 sensor installed on a Raspberry PI to a mariadb database.
-The database replicate to a slave RDS but this is (currently) not included in this project.

 ## Installation:
 ### Create Mariadb database